A Euclidean Distance Matrix Model for Convex Clustering: Numerical Results

 \section{Numerical Results}

-In this section, to show the efficiency and scalability of our algorithm, we test our method (denoted as MP-EDM) on real datasets and compare the results with some popular existing algorithms K-Means, AMA, Spectral Clustering, Hierarchical Clustering and Gaussian Mixture Model.
-The normalization of the feature data is operated to reduce the impact of unit.
-The experiments are conducted by using MATLAB (R2020b) on a Windows desktop of 8GB memory and six cores with Inter(R) Core(TM) i7-9750H 2.6Ghz CPU.
+In this section, we test our method (denoted as MP-EDM) on some datasets from UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/ml/datasets/}.
+The experiments are conducted by using MATLAB (R2021b) on a Linux server of 256GB memory and 52 cores with Intel(R) Xeon(R) Gold 6230R 2.1GHz CPU.
+Our code can be found via \href{}{https://www.researchgate.net/publication/376558182\_release-MPEDM}.